Data Taggants: Dataset Ownership Verification via Harmless Targeted Data Poisoning: Limitations and future work

-\paragraph{Limitations and future work.} This article presents a dataset ownership verification approach that marks a trained model.
-Current results show a slight degradation in validation accuracy compared to training on the clean dataset, which future works should try to reduce.
-While we show the robustness of our method through different transferability results against different model architectures and training recipe, further experiments would be required to evaluate the effectiveness of our approach when Bob trains his model on a subset or a superset of our protected dataset.
-Particularly, future work should study the efficiency of our method when Bob trains his model on an aggregate of different datasets containing data taggants.
+While our non-backdoor dataset ownership verification approach shows good properties in terms of \textit{effectiveness}, \textit{harmlessness}, \textit{stealthiness}, and \textit{robustness}, limitations are to be observed.
+Current results show a negligible degradation in validation accuracy compared to training on the clean dataset, which future works should try to further reduce.
+While we show the robustness of our method through different transfer experiments against different model architectures and training recipe, by modifying by modifying them, Bob can still hurt the detection performances.
+Obtaining higher confidence when Alice and Bob use different architectures and data augmentations is an interesting avenue for future work.